-HB 3 made significant changes to both the process by which insureds can dispute TWIA's decision relating to the payment of, the amount of, or the denial of claims, and the remedies available to insureds.
+House Bill 3, enacted by the 82nd Legislature, (First Called Session), made significant changes to the process by which insureds can dispute TWIA's decision relating to the payment of, the amount of, or the denial of claims.
 First, Section 2210.014 made Insurance Code Chapters 541 (Bad Faith) and 542 (Prompt Pay Act) inapplicable to TWIA claims.
 Second, Section 2210.572(c) made the Deceptive Trade Practices Act inapplicable to TWIA.
 These were three of the main causes of action asserted by insureds who sued TWIA, alleging claims were underpaid or settled in bad faith.

 The new provisions of Chapter 2210, Subchapter L-1, now provide the process for claims decisions, payments, and disputes.
-All disputes regarding claims that are accepted by the Association must be submitted to an appraisal process pursuant to Section 2210.574.
-The Department adopted rules to govern this appraisal process.
+All disputes regarding the amounts paid for claims that are accepted by the Association must be submitted to an appraisal process pursuant to Section 2210.574.
+If TWIA denies coverage for a claim in full or in part, Section 2210.575 allows policyholders up to two years to provide notification of their intent to bring suit against the Association.
+TWIA has the option to require the policyholder to submit the dispute to Alternative Dispute Resolution with mediation as the primary form of dispute resolution used by the Association.
+All costs and expenses of appraisal and mediation are shared equally by both parties.

-Below is a table of data (as of October 31, 2018) regarding 2018 year-to-date disputed claims and Hurricane Harvey disputed claims.
+On the following page are tables of data (as of December 31, 2018) regarding 2018 year-to-date disputed claims and Hurricane Harvey disputed claims (all disputes and those with appraisal invoked).
 Dispute frequency tracks the total number of claims filed with the Association and the number and percentage of claims in which the policyholder is disputing the claims disposition for any reason.

 2018 Disputed Claims

 Dispute Frequency Type of Dispute

 Total Claims Disputed Claims % of Disputed Claims Appraisals Notice of Intent Suits

-6,445 251 3.89% 225 57 18
+7,242 306 4.23% 278 66 19

-TWIA Hurricane Harvey Disputed Claims
+Hurricane Harvey Disputed Claims

+Disputo Froqu onev Type of Dispute

-D ispute Frequer ісу Type of Dispute
+Dispute Frequency Type of Dispute

-Total Claims Disputed Claims % of Disputed Claims Appraisals Notice of Intent S Suits
+Total Claims Disputed Claims % of Disputed Claims Appraisals Notice of Intent Suits

-76,564 3,921 5.12% 3,734 818 291
+76,592 4,001 5.22% 3,806 910 309